1935: Grand Symphonic Orchestra of the NIR

 These days Brussels Philharmonic remains ‘true to its roots’ and performs a varied and diverse repertoire.
 Keeping this clear focus on today’s and tomorrow’s symphonic music, music director Stéphane Denève joined the orchestra to launch the new platform CffOR (Centre for Future Orchestral Repertoire) about symphonic compositions as from 2000.

-Contemporary music is the common theme running through every project: “We are performing works that can become the repertoire of the 21st-century: we aim to find those pieces that musicians in the orchestra love to play and the public loves to hear, and launch a broad global dialogue.
-It’s a pioneering project!”
+Contemporary music is the common theme running through every project: “We are performing works that can become the repertoire of the 21st-century: we aim to find those pieces that musicians in the orchestra love to play and the public loves to hear, and launch a broad global dialogue.”

 Brussels Philharmonic has always had its own spot on the international stage, with invitations right from early on to the most important European festivals and regular dates in the large European capitals (Paris, London, Berlin, Vienna, Salzburg).
 With IMG Touring as its international representative, the orchestra is extending to new stages, both in Europe and beyond.
-In 16-17 this included an extensive tour to Japan, and in 18-19 a tour is planned to the east coast of the United States.
+In 16-17 this included an extensive tour to Japan, and in 18-19 it was a tour to the east coast of the United States with a debut in Carnegie Hall, New York.

 Something else that Brussels Philharmonic specialises in on an international scale is the performing and recording of soundtracks for films, series and games.
 Being a broadcasting orchestra there is a historic and genuine link with film music, which the orchestra has been conscious to develop since becoming independent in 1998.